6 Best Employee Engagement Workshops in 2023

 Divon Academy’s ‘Creating a Purpose-Driven Culture’ is a 90-minute online course which aims to help engage hybrid and home workers as well as those who work from a shared office.
 It includes group activities and breakout sessions, and there’s a personal exercise for each attendee to complete.

-The purpose is not to assign blame for any disengagement, but merely provide an opportunity to realign those personal and corporate objectives and maximise engagement.
+The purpose is not to assign blame for any disengagement, but merely provide an opportunity to realign those personal and corporate objectives and maximize engagement.

 2. Development and Retention – making employees feel valued